 - RSS content excerpts

-- display widgets from external sites (e.g. affiliate programs)
+- add widgets from other sites (e.g. Facebook)

 - administrative forms (e.g. login, register, etc.)